WindyDarian/Vulkan-Forward-Plus-Renderer/README.md

 We can see that in this comparison,  we find big difference.
 When there are 63 lights per tile, the SSBO size is 2,073,600 bytes.
 But when there are 1023 lights per tile, the SSBO size is 33,145,200 bytes.

-As for graphics card, the memory is not that large, so after this comparison, we find that we better choose small lights per time, which could save a lot of memory, at the same time keep a high fps.
+As for graphics card, the memory is not that large, so after this comparison, we find that we better choose small lights per time, which could save a lot of memory, at the same time keep a high FPS.

 # Install and Build Instructions